J4N3LA/VM_connection_module/README.md

     ```
 #
 - ### `upload_script()`
     #### This method is used to upload script to remote host which will later be executed inside ___tmux___ session.
-Raises exception if file upload was unsussessfule and exits the program.
+Raises exception if file upload was unsussessful and exits the program.
 It uses ___paramiko___'s sftp client to accomplish this goal.
 Heres a snippet of this method:
     ```
         def upload_script(self):
         try: